+ENGL 225: Tutoring Writing

-ENGL 226: Advanced Composition Prerequisite: ENGL 115.
-A generalized writing course for those wishing to improve their ability to communicate to a non-technical audience.
-Gives some attention to argumentation but focuses on exposition, description, and narration.
-Three hours of lecture.
-ENGL 228: Writing Fiction and Poetry I practical experience in tutoring other students in the Writing Center.
+Prerequisite: ENGL 105 and 115 with a GPA in those courses of 3.5 and consent of the department.
+A writing course that offers practical experience in tutoring other students in the Writing Center.
 Emphasizes the writing process and strategies for helping others improve their writing.
 May be repeated for up to three hours credit.
 One hour of lecture, three hours of lab.